Avoid crowds while still enjoying a change in scenery at these cozy properties all within driving distance of major hubs

 77 miles from Los Angeles

 Originally built in 1963, this 30-room retro motel has slowly been undergoing a transformation by Shelter Social Club (Ojai Rancho Inn, Alamo Motel, Sama Sama Kitchen) since early 2019.
-Come this fall, expect the final product to blend the Italian ’60s and ’70s with a Californian midcentury aesthetic.
+Come this fall, expect the final product — designed by Jessica Pell of Manola Studios — to blend the Italian ’60s and ’70s with a Californian midcentury aesthetic.
 Striking original pastel oil abstracts from artist Mattea Perrotta decorate every Capri Hotel room as well as the lobby; handmade custom ceramic wall sconces and desk lamps in each room are courtesy of Queens-based Eny Lee Parker; and bed frames, headboards, side tables and desks are from Dusk Work.
 A restaurant and bar are planned in the next phase of the hotel, but you can currently find a shimmering pool and Jacuzzi surrounded by loungers, and rooms with refrigerators and 42-inch flat-screens.
 There’s even a King Suite with a private hot tub for two.
 Off property, check out the region’s hot springs, hiking trails and wine tasting rooms.
 From $199/night.
 1180 E. Ojai Ave, Ojai, 805-646-4305.

 Seating in a deluxe room at SAN LUIS CREEK LODGE; photo by Jonny Valiant.
 A guest’s bed awaits; photo by Jessica Alexander.